harterrt/harterrt/content/mozilla/why_experiment.md

-This article is targeted at new data scientists or engineers interested in data, but I also hope this becomes a useful resource for data scientists to point their clients to.
+This article is targeted at new data scientists or engineers interested in data, but I also hope this becomes a useful resource for data scientists to point their stake-holders to.

 ## What is an *experiment*?